ASP MVC: Mass Assignment

 public ActionResult Index([Bind(Exclude = "IsAdmin")]User user)

-The second possibility is to define a new class containing only the properties required for this view and to use a tool to do the mapping between the two classes.
-AutoMapper allows you to do this.
+The second approach is to define a dedicated view model class containing only the properties needed for this view, then use a mapping tool to convert it to the domain model.
+AutoMapper can handle this automatically.

 C#